 Researchers from the University of York are hoping to address teacher shortages in the UK by recruiting new teacher graduates to the profession using online games and simulations.
 The 3-year project also aims to build a better understanding of what might attract STEM undergraduates to teaching.

 While ChatGPT can save students time from searching through textbooks or online databases, the AI-generated content is not always accurate.
 Steve Brophy from Ivanhoe Grammar School in Victoria assigned students the task of testing the fallibility of ChatGPT with the lesson activity: Would you lie to me?

-It is widely acknowledged that teaching is a stressful job, and the global events of this year have added an enormous amount of extra pressure on those working in education.
-In today’s article, we take a look at the research into the prevalence of stress and burnout for teachers and school leaders, and explore some of the protective factors.
+It is widely acknowledged that teaching is a stressful job, and the global events of the past few years have added an enormous amount of extra pressure on those working in education.
+In today’s episode we share some of the pieces we’ve published on the topic of teacher health and wellbeing.

 New research from the University of Newcastle has found that early career teachers deliver the same quality of teaching as their more experienced colleagues.
 In today’s episode we’re joined by the lead researcher on this project, Laureate Professor Jenny Gore, to talk about the study, why the team decided to do this research and how the findings are both surprising and counterintuitive.